 Maybe.
 Applicants who provide transcripts to indicate that they have studied for the last three years (full-time, non-ESL) in a university in Canada, the United States, the United Kingdom or any other country in which the primary language is English, and where the language of instruction in the relevant educational institution was exclusively English can meet our English-language requirements.
 Letters from your universities stating the medium of instruction is English are not, in and of themselves, acceptable.
 For more information, please review the English language proficiency requirements.

-If you do not currently have language test scores, but intend to write them at a later date, you should notify the academic unit to which you are applying.
+If you do not currently have language test scores, but intend to write a test at a later date, you should notify the academic unit to which you are applying.

 If you have studied for the last three years (full-time, non-ESL) in a university in Canada, the United States, the United Kingdom or any other country in which the primary language is English and where the language of instruction in the relevant educational institution was exclusively English, you need to complete the Confirmation of Language Proficiency form.
 You must then save and upload it with your required documents in Carleton Central as Document Type: Language Proficiency.

-I am an international applicant and have been offered admission to Carleton University, but need a specific letter from Carleton for Citizenship and Immigration Canada for my study permit application.
+I am an international applicant and have been offered admission to Carleton University, but need a specific letter from Carleton for Immigration, Refugees and Citizenship Canada for my study permit application.
 Where can I get this letter?

 You can access this letter in Carleton Central which is indicated as “Letter for International Students”.
-It contains the information required by Citizenship and Immigration Canada (CIC) for your study permit application.
+It contains the information required by Immigration, Refugees and Citizenship Canada (IRCC) for your study permit application.
 This should be submitted along with your Offer of Admission and Statement of Standing on Admission.

 Reviewing the Status of Your Application